TomasRytir/DiscordHook--Status-/README.md

-Easy to use - run and go - just need edit with notepad and change path to webhook from discord - discord server -> settings -> share/or whatever is callled - new webhook -  copy/paste link
+Easy to use - run and go - just need edit with notepad and change path to webhook from discord - discord server -> settings -> share/or whatever is callled - new webhook -  copy/paste link set "COPYPASTE WEBHOOK FROM DISCORD SERVER HERE" webhook from discord set "SERVER_NAME=NAMEOFYOURSERVER/REALM HERE" for example WOW server set "PROCESS_NAME=EXACTNAMEOFEXEFILEYOUWANTMONITOR" -> for example server.exe FILE NEED TO BE IN SAME FOLDER AS .EXE TO MONITOR/U CAN USE R CLICK - SEND TO - DESKTOP if you want...its usable on all types of exe files.

 Save as "StartMonitor.bat"
 ![image](https://github.com/user-attachments/assets/4623e9de-5e5d-4756-af67-8a948dc27f1f)